NogTwoo/blindbrowser-v2/README.md

 - Terminal (PuTTY): COM4, 9600

-- Digite a no terminal → BlindBrowser envia conteúdo.
+- Digite "a" no terminal → BlindBrowser envia conteúdo.

 ## REQUISITOS